isomerpages/nlb-biblioasia/_topics/Places and Buildings/More Places and Buildings.md

 <hr>

 #### <a href="/vol-15/issue-4/jan-mar-2020/istana-turns-150/" style="text-decoration: none; font-weight: bold;">The Istana Turns 150</a>
-The resplendent Istana – where colonial governors and modern-day presidents once lived – celebrated its 150th anniversary in 2019.
-Wong Sher Maine recounts key moments in its history.
+The resplendent Istana – where colonial governors and modern-day presidents once lived – celebrated its 150th anniversary in 2019.&nbsp;Wong Sher Maine&nbsp;recounts key moments in its history.